Effective Date: May 11, 2010

 d.
 Report to the CHMO any temporary or permanent limitation of privileges, as described in Appendix E, for a privileged health-care provider, pending investigation, and establishment of a Medical Review Board.

-2.2.3 No individual shall conduct or oversee the investigation of a reported medical incident in which they were personally and directly involved.
-Where necessary, such investigation shall be conducted by another NASA facility with the approval of the CHMO.
+2.2.3 No individual will conduct or oversee the investigation of a reported medical incident in which they were personally and directly involved.
+Where necessary, such investigation should be conducted by another NASA facility with the approval of the CHMO.

 || NODIS Library | Organization and Administration(1000s) | Search ||